 The May 1970 student strike at the University of Washington was part of a national week of student strikes, organized in reaction to the expansion of the Vietnam War in Cambodia, the killings of student protesters at Kent State University, and "to reconstitute the University as a center for organizing against the war in Southeast Asia."
-Student activists called for a strike on May 4, after the killing of student protesters at Kent State University, and the next day's mass rally on campus turned into an impromptu march on the freeway to downtown Seattle.
-Several thousand students voted to strike on May 10, and the strike lasted roughly until May 18.
-While never completely occupying the entire campus, the strike gained mass support from the student body.
-The student strike, from roughly May 10-18, was part of a larger month of explosive protests, campus occupations, and marches in Seattle.
-Collected here are organizational documents from the strike steering committee, flyers explaining the strike, information sheets on Vietnam that were distributed, and lists of classes for the strike's New University.
-Documents digitized with permission from the personal collection of Steve Ludwig.
+Student activists called for a strike on May 4, after the events at Kent State, and the next day six thousand students attended a strike rally and then marched off campus, charging onto the freeway, blocking traffic for hours as they marched downtown.
+For the next two weeks, the strike continued and with it several additional freeway marches and some window smashing demonstrations.
+The campus, the university district, capitol hill, and parts of downtown Seattle felt the effects of this extraordinary mobilization.

 Here is a detailed account by Zoe Altaras, The May 1970 Student Student Strike at the University of Washington.